louvrmat000/Portfolio/Portfolio for SC1.md

-# This Will be my Portfolio for CS1 #
+# This will be my Portfolio for CS1 #

 ## Entry 1, The Creation ##